Puerto Rican cuisine: Christmas dishes

 Puerto Rican culture can be seen and felt all year-round, but it is on its greatest display during Christmas when people celebrate the traditional aguinaldo and parrandas – Puerto Rico's version of carol singing.
 Puerto Rican food is a main part of this celebration.
 Pasteles for many Puerto Rican families, the quintessential holiday season dish is pasteles, a soft dough-like mass wrapped in a banana leaf and boiled, and in the center chopped meat, raisins, capers, olives, and chick peas.
 Puerto Rican pasteles are made from milk, broth, plantain, green bananas, and tropical roots.
 The wrapper in a Puerto Rican pastele is a banana leaf.
 Many other dishes include arroz con gandules, roasted pork, potato salad with apples and chorizo, escabeche made with green banana and chicken gizzards, hallaca are the cassava version of pasteles, among other dishes.
-Coquito is a spiced coconut eggnog typically served in a shot glass; family recipes vary.
+Coquito is a spiced coconut beverage typically served in a shot glass and similar to eggnog; family recipes vary.
 Desserts include flan, natillas, cream cheese spiced bread pudding made with currants and either guava or sweet plantains, coconut spiced rice pudding, tembleque a coconut pudding.